Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Introduction

 As shown by Fig. \ref{fig:NN}, the existing correlation between angular neighbours is strongly diluted by the sea of chance superpositions along the line of sight.
-Thus, the problem can be more appropriately recast into quantifying the probability that a given angular neighbour (with known redshift) is a physical companion for a given galaxy and thus closely correlated in redshift as well.
-Our GNN model, dubbed {\sl NezNet}, combines the intrinsic features of a {\sl target} galaxy and a {\sl neighbour}, i.e., their multi-band fluxes, the spectroscopic redshift of the neighbour and their relative angular distance, to output the probability for the two galaxies to be spatially correlated.
-We train and test NezNet using the spectroscopic sample of VIPERS.
-We show that discarding those targets for which no real physical neighbour is identified with significant probability, improves the quality of the associated photo-z catalogue obtained through classic SED-fitting, increasing precision and accuracy and reducing the fraction of catastrophic outliers.
-Moreover, when real neighbours are identified, the redshift of the highest-probability one represents an estimate for the redshift of the target that is typically more precise than that obtained through the classical SED fitting.
+Thus, the problem can be more appropriately recast into quantifying the probability that a given angular neighbour (with known redshift) is a physical companion for a given galaxy and thus is closely correlated in redshift as well.
+Our GNN model, dubbed {\sl NezNet}, combines the intrinsic features of a {\sl target} galaxy and a {\sl neighbour}, that is, their multi-band fluxes, the spectroscopic redshift of the neighbour, and their relative angular distance, to output the probability for the two galaxies to be spatially correlated.
+We trained and tested NezNet using the spectroscopic sample of VIPERS.
+We show that discarding targets for which no real physical neighbour is identified with significant probability improves the quality of the associated photo-z catalogue obtained through classic SED fitting, increasing precision and accuracy and reducing the fraction of catastrophic outliers.
+Moreover, when real neighbours are identified, the redshift of the highest-probability neighbour represents an estimate of the target redshift that is typically more precise than that obtained through the classical SED fitting.

-The idea of using GNNs to draw extra redshift information from neighbouring galaxies is not totally new. \citet{Beck2019} present preliminary results of an approach based on using only the photometry of a neighbourhood of galaxies, obtaining a 10\% improvement on the median absolute deviation of the estimated photo-zs.
-We believe the reason behind such a small gain lies in the large fraction of chance superpositions, evident in Fig. \ref{fig:NN}.
-Here, we reformulate the problem as a detection task that identifies outliers with respect to the surrounding spectroscopic objects, including also the neighbour's spectroscopic information and obtaining in this way a significant improvement.
+The idea of using GNNs to draw additional redshift information from neighbouring galaxies is not new. \citet{Beck2019} presented preliminary results of an approach based on using only the photometry of a neighbourhood of galaxies, obtaining a 10\% improvement on the median absolute deviation of the photo-zs estimated via a single object-based ML algorithm.
+The main shortcoming of methods that are based on apparent neighbours lies in the large fraction of chance superpositions, as evident in Fig. \ref{fig:NN}.
+Here, we reformulated the problem as a detection task that identifies the physical neighbours of the surrounding spectroscopic objects, also including the neighbour's spectroscopic information.
+In this way, we obtain a significant improvement.